 Sergeant Frank Eugene Winterling was born March 27, 1917.
 He grew up in Dayton, Montana and later moved with his family to Downing, Wisconsin.
 He attended the River Falls State Teachers College from 1936 to 1938 and transferred to The Stout Institute for the 1938-1939 academic year.
 He completed coursework in printing, freehand drawing, and sheet metals.
 He enlisted in the Marine Corps on December 9, 1941.
 He was sent to serve in the Guadalcanal campaign on the Soloman Islands in the Pacific theatre.
 He was killed in action on October 14, 1942.
 He is buried in the Salisbury National Cemetery in Salisbury, North Carolina.

-Ensign Fred Albert Fischer was born September 9, 1930 in Minneapolis.
+Ensign Fred Albert Fischer was born September 1, 1930 in Minneapolis.
 After graduating from Washburn High School, he enrolled in the Industrial Education program at The Stout Institute in 1949.
-Outside of his education he was active in various clubs, including the Rifle Club, Ski Club, The Tower editorial staff, Radio Club, Epsilon Pi Tau fraternity, and was president of the Symphonic Singers.
+Outside of his education he was active in various clubs, including the Rifle Club, Ski Club, The Tower yearbook staff, Radio Club and Epsilon Pi Tau fraternity.
+He was president of the Symphonic Singers.
 Additionally, he was a member of the Naval Reserves.
-Shortly after graduating in 1952 he entered the Navy full time and was stationed at San Francisco before leaving for Yokosuka, Japan to take up a position as a Security Officer.
+Shortly after graduating in 1952 he entered the Navy full time.
+He was stationed at San Francisco before leaving for Yokosuka, Japan to take up a position as a Security Officer.
 Upon arrival in Japan he suffered fatal injuries and died on November 6, 1952.
 He is buried in the Fort Snelling National Cemetery in Minneapolis, Minnesota.

 Lieutenant John Leon Abrams was born March 16, 1940.
 He graduated from high school in Milwaukee, Wisconsin and enrolled at Stout State College in September 1958.
 While a student at Stout, Abrams was active in Sigma Tau Gamma-Alpha Kappa, Metals Guild and Manual Arts Players.
 He was a recipient of the Medallion Award.
 Abrams graduated from Stout in 1962 and entered the Navy the same year.
 He served as a naval aviator for six years.
 Lieutenant Abrams was killed in action at Dung Island, Vietnam on July 13, 1968 when his attack helicopter was shot down by enemy ground fire.
 He was awarded the Distinguished Flying Cross.
 He is buried at Spring Hill Cemetery in Milwaukee, Wisconsin.